subsquid/docs/docs/quickstart/quickstart-substrate.md

 - For indexing native events emitted by Substrate-based chains, use `substrate`
 - For indexing Frontier EVM contracts on Astar and Shiden use `frontier-evm`
-- For indexing Ink! smart contracts, use `ink`
+- For indexing ink! smart contracts, use `ink`
 - For indexing EVM+ contracts on Karura or Acala, use `acala`

 For example: